speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 </div>

 #### Suggested Characteristics
 Urchins are shaped by lives of desperate poverty, for good and for ill.
-They tend to be driven either by a commitment to the people with whom they shared life on the street or by a burning desire to find a better life— and maybe get some payback on all the rich people who treated them badly.
+They tend to be driven either by a commitment to the people with whom they shared life on the street or by a burning desire to find a better lifeï¿½ and maybe get some payback on all the rich people who treated them badly.

 \columnbreak